Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_configure_second_stage_bootloader/readme.md

 <details>
   <summary> Details
 </summary>  <br>
-at91bootstrap can be configured to load the final application from any of the external NVMs available on the board like QSPI, NAND, SD CARD to DRAM and execute from it.
+at91bootstrap can be configured to load the final application from any of the external NVMs available on the board like QSPI, e.MMC, SD CARD to DRAM and execute from it.

 User should follow the below steps to build the at91bootstrap as per their external NVM preference:
 1. Preparing the build Environment.